Landlord rights

 Tenancy deposits

-If youre renting a property out with an AST, you can take a maximum of five weeks rent from your tenant(s) as a deposit this must be protected in a tenancy deposit scheme, and details of this shared with the tenant(s).
+If youre renting a property out to a tenant , you can take a maximum of five weeks rent from your tenant(s) as a deposit this must be protected in a tenancy deposit scheme, and details of this shared with the tenant(s).

 Lodger landlords arent required to take a deposit, but its advisable to do so to protect you from rent arrears and damage.
 Most landlords in this setup will take one months worth of rent.
 Youre not required to protect this in a tenancy deposit scheme either, but its a good idea to keep the money somewhere separate and safe.